Frequently Asked Questions about Count the Kicks

 My baby is always active.
 Why should I take time to Count the Kicks?

 Active babies can also experience distress, sometimes quickly and without other warning signs.
-Tracking your baby’s movement every day takes the guesswork out of knowing if your normally active baby has slowed down.
-You have real data to show your healthcare provider if you have a concern.
+Monitoring your baby’s movement every day takes the guesswork out of knowing if your normally active baby has slowed down.
+Count the Kicks gives you real data to show your healthcare provider if you ever have a concern.
+[Source]

 Why do I need to Count the Kicks?
 I’m past the first trimester, I should be out the danger zone.

-Of mothers who have lost a baby to stillbirth in the third trimester, 50% reported perceived gradual decline in fetal movement several days prior to the death of their baby.
-This indicates that many cases of stillbirth are not sudden.
-There may be time to save your baby if you are aware of the warning signs.
+Of mothers who have lost a baby to stillbirth in the third trimester, 50% reported a perceived gradual decline in fetal movement several days prior to the death of their baby.
+A change in movement can also be a warning sign of other problems.
+The sooner you seek care, the sooner you and your baby can be checked and given the right care.
+This could save you or your baby’s life.

 Why do I need to Count the Kicks when I can hear his or her heartbeat with a Doppler device?